thingsiplay/fpath/doc/fmt.md

 Simply the user or group name who owns the file.

+The "r" variants will resolve any symbolic link to their target.

 ```
 {owner}             - name of user owning the file
 {group}             - name of group owning the file

+{rowner}
+{rgroup}
 ```

 Example: